mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.4.0/getting-started/index.md

 # Access Grafana dashboards

-<p class="message--warning"><strong>WARNING: </strong>It's recommended to access Grafana via <a href="https://docs.mesosphere.com/services/edge-lb/1.3/">Edge-LB</a>.
+<p class="message--warning"><strong>WARNING: </strong>It is recommended to access Grafana via <a href="https://docs.mesosphere.com/services/edge-lb/1.3/">Edge-LB</a>.
 If you access Grafana via AdminRouter then it can limit the capabilities of Grafana.
-For example, some graphs won't work under load.</p>
+For example, some graphs will not work under load.</p>

 Assuming the service name is `{{ model.serviceName }}` (default), you should be able to access the Grafana dashboards using the following address: